 Meander west along First Avenue South to the iconic “Magic City” structure, announcing your arrival at the Rotary Trail.
 Built to commemorate the Rotary Club of Birmingham’s 100th Anniversary, this modern trail is meant to connect Railroad Park to Sloss Furnaces, acting as an anchor element of the Jefferson County Red Rock Ridge and Valley Trail System.
 The park boasts charging stations for your smartphones, creative play areas, picnic tables, creative landscape design and convenient exit and entryways at each cross-street.

 Guarded by the Steel City’s favorite iron man, Vulcan Park & Museum is one of the best places not only to see the city, but also to learn of the history that brought Birmingham to fruition.
 Vulcan Trail, which sits just outside the north side of the museum, is part of the Red Rock Valley trail system and is easy enough for the entire family to enjoy.
 Venture inside the museum to find the comprehensive history of Birmingham and a local goods store, The Anvil, which sells gorgeous memorabilia and locally made souvenirs.
-Fabulous new installments are in Vulcan Trail’s future, thanks to the Kiwanis Club of Birmingham, which has begun work on a $4 million project extending the trail, a re-landscaped north slope with an added connecting trail to Vulcan and an LED light show on the statue’s pedestal.
-The groundbreaking is set for May 19, 2017.
-We can’t wait to see Vulcan’s growth!
+Recently, the Kiwanis Club of Birmingham, extended the park by adding the Kiwanis Centennial Park, a $5.8 million expansion that offers free parking and a 2-mile trail for jogging, hiking and biking.

 Red Mountain Park stretches over 15 miles of trails, including the Smythe or Ike Maston trails, which are the two hardest trails in the park.
 Smythe Trail is .53 miles long, but covers a large elevation change of 180 feet, and Ike Maston is the longest trail in the park, traveling through the heart of the mountain, up and downhill and providing a technically challenging route for hikers and runners.
 If you’re on the lookout for an easier trail, BMRR South is an old railroad bed, making it flat with minimal grade change.
 The trail travels 2.13 miles from the Hoist House to Mine #14.
 Other fabulous park amenities include three treehouse overlooks named Rushing Rendezvous, Riley’s Roost and Haskell Hideaway.
 Remy’s Dog Park is an extremely popular destination for the dog lovers, and the thrill-seekers will relish the Adventure Area with the Vulcan Materials Zip Trip, Hugh Kaul Beanstalk Forest and Kaul Adventure Tower.